-At least, that’s what the T-shirt says, doesn’t it?
+I LOVE NY.
+At least, that’s what the t-shirt says, doesn’t it?

 But before you start thinking it’s all about New York City’s hustle and bustle, let me assure you, there’s so much more to this diverse state than yellow cabs and Broadway shows.

-I do love New York, but more because it is a state that boasts the world’s most famous city but keeps secret so many beautiful towns and villages that so few have even heard of.
-I love the New York that proclaims the world’s most visited waterfall but also hides away equally impressive natural wonders.
+I love New York because it is a state that boasts the world’s most famous city, but one that’s also home to so many hidden gems; beautiful towns and villages that so few have even heard of.
+I love the New York that proclaims the world’s most visited waterfall, but has even taller tumbling cascades and other equally impressive, unsung natural wonders.

-Having had the pleasure of discovering New York’s charm, between and beyond the skyscrapers, I can honestly say it’s a destination that deserves a spot on everyone’s travel list.
+Having had the pleasure of discovering New York’s charm, between and beyond the skyscrapers, I can honestly say it’s a destination that deserves to be on everyone’s travel list.

-In this guide, I’ll be sharing my top 10 recommendations for places you should visit.
-These are the spots that made me think “Why don’t more people know about this?”
+In this guide, I’ll be sharing my top 10 places you should visit in New York State; those that made me think “Why don’t more people know about this?”
 So, if you’re ready to discover a side of New York that’s refreshingly far from the madding crowd, grab your walking shoes and let’s get started!

-99% of international visitors to New York State arrive into New York City, so we might as well start there too.
+99% of international visitors to New York State arrive into New York City, so we’ll start there too.

 When most people think of New York City, they often picture Times Square, Central Park, and the Empire State Building, but for me, the city’s real magic lies in its lesser-known neighbourhoods.